shab33/DataHub/README.md

 # DataHub
-Data analytics will change the world
+Data analytics will change the world.

+I will start an enterprise that makes products and serve the world.